DavidHe1127/aws-cert/solution_architect_associate/index.md

   * `Dedicated Hosts` - Physical EC2 server dedicated for your use.
 Dedicated Hosts can help you reduce costs by allowing you to use your existing server-bound software instances.
     * Might not support multi-tenant virtualization.
     * Can be purchased on-demand (hourly)
+    * 20 instances per region by default.
+Contact aws if you need to run more
   ------------------------------------------
   #### EBS
    * Allows you to create storage volumes and attach them to EC2.
 Once attached, you can create a file system on top of these volumes, run a database, or use them in any other way you would use a block device.
 EBS volumes are placed in a specific AZ where they are automatically replicated to protect you from the failure of a single component.